colemanvii/haven-institute/WHITEPAPER.md

 Modern life fragments attention.

-Modern life fragments attention.

-Modern life fragments attention.

-People are overwhelmed, accelerated, overexposed, and under-protected—not just physically, but psychologically, creatively, and spiritually.
-Most systems optimize for scale, speed, and spectacle.
-Very few protect human coherence.
+People are accelerated, overexposed, and inwardly scattered.
+Systems reward speed, noise, and scale while neglecting coherence.
+Protection is treated as force.
+Productivity is detached from meaning.
+Presence is optional.

 The result:
-	•	Burnout disguised as ambition
+	•	Burnout mistaken for ambition
 	•	Noise mistaken for signal
-	•	Security confused with force
-	•	Productivity detached from meaning
+	•	Control mistaken for security
+	•	Momentum without direction

 ⸻